Matriphagy: Parental investment by skin-feeding in Caecilian amphibians

 Caecilian amphibians are worm-like in appearance, and mothers have thick epithelial skin layers.
 The skin on a caecilian mother is used for a form of parent-offspring nutrient transfer.
+In at least two species, Boulengerula taitana and Siphonops annulatus, the young feed on the mother's skin by tearing it off with their teeth.
+Because these two are not closely related, either this behaviour is more common than currently observed or it evolved independently.
+The consumed skin then regenerates within a few days.

 The Taita African caecilian Boulengerula taitana is an oviparous (egg-laying) caecilian whose skin transforms in brooding females to supply nutrients to growing offspring.
 The offspring are born with specific dentition that they can use to peel and eat the outer epidermal layer of their mother's skin.
 Young move around their mother's bodies, using their lower jaws to lift and peel the mother's skin while vigorously pressing their heads against her abdomen.
 To account for this, the epidermis of brooding females can be up to twice the thickness of non-brooding females.

 Viviparous (developing in the mother) caecilians on the other hand, have specialized fetal dentition which can be used for scraping lipid-rich secretions and cellular materials from the maternal oviduct lining.
 The ringed caecilian Siphonops annulatus, an oviparous caecilian, exhibits characteristics similar to viviparous caecilians.
 Mothers have paler skin tones than non-attending females, suggesting that offspring feed on glandular secretions on the mother's skin—a process that resembles mammalian lactation.
 This scraping method is different from the peeling actions performed by oviparous caecilians.

 For both oviparous and viviparous caecilians, delayed investment is a common benefit.
 Providing nutrition through the skin allows for redirection of nutrients, yielding fewer and larger offspring than caecilians who only provide their offspring with yolk nutrients.
 Rather than the mother sacrificing herself and solely being used for the offspring's nutrition, caecilian mothers supplement their offspring's growth; they provide enough nutrients for the offspring to survive, but not at the cost of their own life.